kiangkiangkiang/ggESDA/README.md

 ### ggInterval_hist() for visualizing the distribution of the interval data

 For interval-valued data, not only equidistant-bin histogram but the Non-equidistant-bin histogram will exhibit the distribution.
 Use the option `method`, and set by `equal-bin` or `unequal-bin`.
-See the details <a href="https://github.com/kiangkiangkiang/RESEARCH/blob/master/ggESDA_Jiang%26Wu_20210915.pdf">Jiang (2022)</a>.
+See the details <a href="https://github.com/kiangkiangkiang/RESEARCH/blob/master/ggESDA_Jiang&Wu.pdf">Jiang and Wu(2022)</a>.

 ```{r ggInterval_hist,eval=FALSE}
 equal_bin <- ggInterval_hist(facedata, plotAll = T) +